Dollar set for best week in three months as pandemic recoveries diverge

 There are potentially a lot of dollar shorts to cover, particularly against the yen, where hedge funds had racked up their biggest bearish bets since 2016.

-The dollar was little changed at 105.585 yen on Friday after earlier pushing as high as 105.70 for the first time since Oct.
+The dollar was little changed at 105.55 yen on Friday after earlier edging as high as 105.70 for the first time since Oct.
 20.

 Westpac strategists see Europe’s vaccine rollout accelerating by the end of this quarter, which, coupled with the Fed’s commitment to ultra-loose monetary policy, will put pressure back on the dollar.